The most popular multi-day trek in Georgia and for a good reason.

 From the ridge, descend on the large dirt track for 100m.
 At the broken signpost, instead of continuing on the dirt track, take the narrow trails which run along the slope.

 Crossing fields, pastures and some trees, you maintain your altitude until the trail descends past the transmitter towers between Murksheli and Zhamushi villages.

 Pass through Zhamushi and Cholashi villages on the village dirt road.
 Coming down to the Mulkhura river, you could follow the main road over the bridge and to Chvabiani village (which makes sense if you plan to stay there for the night).

-However, it is much nicer to continue on the Northern side of the river (the trail is marked) and cross the river at one of the two wooden bridges to reach Chvabiani or Zhabeshi.
+However, it is a bit more interesting to continue on the northern side of the river (the trail is marked) and cross the river by the bridge, entering the Zhabeshi village from the north.